freshfitz/OilSensor/README.md

 You can now use anything you want to read this json format, for example I have it displaying on my magicmirror using MMM-Json-feed https://github.com/amcolash/MMM-json-feed

+To update the data I have a cron job running, simply use crontab -e
+*/5 * * * * python ~/oilsensor/sensor.py

+this will run the script every 5 min and update the index.php file